AnthonyMLau/Database-Engine/README.md

 # Database-Engine
-This is my database engine written from scratch in C. It is a self-contained, serverless, transactional SQL database engine.
+This is my database engine (in progress) written from scratch in C. It is a self-contained, serverless, transactional SQL database engine.

 It is based heavily on Sqlite, supports basic SQL queries, and  saves everything locally to disk rather than having a sepearte server process.